michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/01_preface.md

 # Part 1: Introduction into the Windows Subsystem for Linux
 This section is a high level over-view about Linux as it relates to Windows.
 It provides context about why this feature is needed and why it's important.

-If you are already comfortable with this and just want to get to the install guide, move to Page 2:
+If you are already comfortable with this and just want to get to the install guide, move to [Page 2: Setting up WSL.](./02_WSL_Ubuntu_setup.md)

 |Table of Contents|
 |---|